jtrussell/node-svn-project-root/README.md

 ```

 The root or your project is assumed to be the parent directory of the first
-occurrence of `trunk|branches|root`, if you structure your repo such that it's
+occurrence of `trunk|branches|tags`, if you structure your repo such that it's
 svn url looks like `https://svnhub.com/trunk/trunk/trunk/branches/foo` you may
 have problems.
 I.e. please do not name repo ancestors `trunk|branches|tags`.